Ghanaian Pidgin English

 Also, young educated men who were raised outside Accra and Tema very often do not know it until they come into contact with others who do at boarding-school in secondary school or at university.
-But that might be changing, as Accra-born students go to cities such as Ghana's second city Kumasi to study at university and so could help gain the language new diverse speakers.
+But that might be changing, as Accra-born students go to cities such as Ghana's second city Kumasi to study at university and so could help gain new diverse speakers for the language.